 Yet, compensating the aforementioned bias is not trivial: for instance, an opposite behavior leading to a significant underestimation of the cache hit-ratio happens when catalog cardinality and cache size are jointly downscaled in order to keep their ratio constant.
-This can be noticed from Fig. 1-(b), which reports the cache hit ratio, p{hit} , of a 15-nodes binary tree of depth four, for different Zipf's skews $\alpha \in \{0.8, 1, 1.2\}$, obtained through different combinations of catalog M and cache C sizes, specifically fixing the cache to catalog ratio to C/M = 0.1%.
-The figure also highlights the scale achievable with different performance evaluation methodologies (i.e., event-driven simulation, ModelGraft [31], and the parallel technique proposed in this work).
+This can be noticed from Fig. 1-(b), which reports the cache hit ratio, $p{hit}$ , of a 15-nodes binary tree of depth four for different Zipf's skews $\alpha \in \{0.8, 1, 1.2\}$ .
+Results refer to different combinations of catalog M and cache C sizes; specifically the cache to catalog ratio has been fixed to C/M = 0.1%.
+The figure also highlights the scale achievable with different performance evaluation methodologies (i.e., event-driven simulation, ModelGraft [40], and the parallel technique proposed in this work).

-In particular, it clearly appears that p{hit} increases at each joint increment of C and M (translating into a potential error of 135% between the biggest and the smallest scenario with $\alpha=1$, as an example), which is tied to the increasing ratio between the cache size C and the different percentiles of the catalog when jointly increasing both C and M.
+In particular, it clearly appears that $p{hit}$ increases at each joint increment of C and M (translating into a potential error of 135% between the biggest and the smallest scenario with $\alpha = 1$ , as an example), which is tied to the increasing ratio between the cache size C and the different percentiles of the catalog when jointly increasing both C and M.

-The net effect of these over- or under-estimation errors is that simulation results, gathered over naïvely downscaled versions of the original system, are not more quantitatively accurate than uninformed guesses: this testifies the need for approaches such as our previous single-core technique [31], as well as the parallel technique we propose in this paper.
+The net effect of these over- or under-estimation errors is that simulation results, gathered over naïvely downscaled versions of the original system, are not more quantitatively accurate than uninformed guesses: this testifies the need for approaches such as our previous single-core technique [40], as well as the parallel technique we propose in this paper.
+Of course, other properties of the evaluation scenario, such as topological [34] and workload [42] aspects are still important, and any devised technique should correctly support these aspects (see Sec.
+III-B).